renanmarianods/renanmarianods/README.md

 - 👀 I’m interested in Games, Programming and Music
 - 🌱 I’m currently learning HMTL, CSS, Java and Python
 - 💞️ I’m looking to collaborate on Frot End projects
-- 📫 How to reach me sending a message here
+- 📫 How to reach me?
+Send me a message in LinkedIn
 - 😄 Pronouns: He, him
 - ⚡ Fun fact: I know to play Keyboard!